 (C) Upon the submission of the student’s written request for a review of his or her appeal/grievance, the Provost will consider all facts and circumstances, including the investigatory file as developed by Academic Support Services and any medical evidence presented.
 The Provost may also interview the student or such other witnesses as may be necessary.
 If, upon such inquiry, the Provost determines that a proper review of the matter was conducted, the decision of the Dean of Students shall be confirmed.
 The Provost may also amend, alter or revise the decision and, therefore, the Provost is responsible for the final decision.
 The Provost will render a decision within thirty (30) calendar days after the appeal/grievance has been submitted to the Provost as described above.

 Family Educational Rights and Privacy Act of 1974

-The Family Educational Rights and Privacy Act of 1974 (FERPA), commonly referred to as the Buckley Amendment, provides college students with certain rights relative to access and release of records that are personally identifiable.
-Juniata College’s policy and procedures relating to the amendment are outlined below:
+The Family Educational Rights and Privacy Act (FERPA) provides college students with certain rights relative to access and release of records that are personally identifiable.
+Juniata College’s policy and procedures relating to FERPA are outlined below.

 - Records that can be reviewed by students are maintained by the Registrar, the Director of Career Services, the Dean of Students, the Director of Student Financial Planning, and the Controller.